pmq20/node-packer/node/doc/api/async_hooks.md

-Key events in the lifetime of asynchronous events have been categorized into four areas: instantiation, before/after the callback is called, and when the instance is destructed.
+Key events in the lifetime of asynchronous events have been categorized into four areas: instantiation, before/after the callback is called, and when the instance is destroyed.

 ##### `init(asyncId, type, triggerAsyncId, resource)`

-* `asyncId` {number} a unique ID for the async resource
+* `asyncId` {number} A unique ID for the async resource.
-* `type` {string} the type of the async resource
+* `type` {string} The type of the async resource.
-* `triggerAsyncId` {number} the unique ID of the async resource in whose execution context this async resource was created
+* `triggerAsyncId` {number} The unique ID of the async resource in whose execution context this async resource was created.
-* `resource` {Object} reference to the resource representing the async operation, needs to be released during _destroy_
+* `resource` {Object} Reference to the resource representing the async operation, needs to be released during _destroy_.

 Called when a class is constructed that has the _possibility_ to emit an asynchronous event.
 This _does not_ mean the instance must call